Ronan-McC/PP/properpunting/README.md

 #### Local web server (localhost with xampp):

--Set the environment variable to LOCAL with this code: "$environment = LOCAL;" -Change line 4 of index.php to "header('Location: http://localhost/properpunting/user/login.php');".
+- Set the environment variable to LOCAL with this code: "$environment = LOCAL;"
+- Change line 4 of index.php to "header('Location: http://localhost/properpunting/user/login.php');".

 #### Web server (properpunting.com):

--Before uploading files to the web server through ftp ensure to change this to "$environment = WEB;".
+- Before uploading files to the web server through ftp ensure to change this to "$environment = WEB;".
--Change line 4 of index.php to "header('Location: http://www.properpunting.com/user/login.php');".
+- Change line 4 of index.php to "header('Location: http://www.properpunting.com/user/login.php');".

 ### Using FTP in sublime text